dotnet/csharplang/proposals/function-pointers.md

 These types are represented using the function pointer type as outlined in ECMA-335.
 This means invocation of a `funcptr` will use `calli` where invocation of a `delegate` will use `callvirt` on the `Invoke` method.
-Syntactically though invocation looks no different:
+Syntactically though invocation is identical for both constructs.

 The `calli` instruction requires the calling convention be specified as a part of the invocation.
 The default for `funcptr` will be managed.
 Alternate forms can be specified by adding the appropriate modifier after the